mozilla-services/docs/source/overview.rst

 With *environ* and *config* provided by the web environment.

-Note that the CEF library is published at PyPI.
+Note that the CEF library is published at PyPI: http://pypi.python.org/pypi/cef

 See :ref:`config-cef` for more info on this.